mwojnars/hypertag/README.md

 Hypertag seamlessly integrates all of Django's [template filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#built-in-filter-reference).
 They can be imported from `hypertag.django.filters` and either called as regular functions or used inside pipelines.
-Extra filters from [django.contrib.humanize](https://docs.djangoproject.com/en/3.1/ref/contrib/humanize/)
+The extra filters from [django.contrib.humanize](https://docs.djangoproject.com/en/3.1/ref/contrib/humanize/)
 (the "human touch" to data) are also available.
 Django must be installed on the system.

     from hypertag.django.filters import $slugify, $upper